khyati-agarwal-123/true_cache/deploying-true-cache-oracle-rac-primary-database.md

 Note:

-All of this information also appears in the context of the configuration steps for [Configuring True Cache with Oracle DBCA](configuring-true-cache-oracle- dbca.md#GUID-32AFBE99-73B3-4F79-A138-66007AC8A896 "The simplest way to configure a True Cache environment is to use Oracle Database Configuration Assistant \(Oracle DBCA\).") and [Configuring True Cache Manually](configuring-true-cache- manually.md#GUID-C52CC00C-3035-4A7C-8AB1-C68648A120F8 "Follow these steps to set up a True Cache environment manually if you're not using the Oracle Database Configuration Assistant \(Oracle DBCA\).").
+All of this information also appears in the context of the configuration steps for [Configuring True Cache with Oracle DBCA](configuring-true-cache-oracle-dbca.md#GUID-32AFBE99-73B3-4F79-A138-66007AC8A896 "The simplest way to configure a True Cache environment is to use Oracle Database Configuration Assistant \(Oracle DBCA\).") and [Configuring True Cache
+Manually](configuring-true-cache-manually.md#GUID-C52CC00C-3035-4A7C-8AB1-C68648A120F8 "Follow these steps to set up a True Cache environment manually if you're not using the Oracle Database Configuration Assistant \(Oracle DBCA\).").